biell/alti-server/README.md

   * **README.md**  The file you are reading.

+  * **FAQ.md**  Frequently Asked Questions, and helpful tips for server administrators and map makers.

   * **INSTALL.txt**   A list of the quick steps to install this software.

   * **UNLICENSE.txt**  This software is in the Public Domain, this file